BouncingPixel/express-zones/README.md

 #### Adding zones and middleware/routes to zones

 Zones are automatically created the first time you reference a zone.
+Zones can be fetched with `app.zone(zoneName: string)`.
+Middlewares and routes can be added to zones using the same function names as Express router, such as `zone.use()` for middleware and `zone.get()` for routes as just two examples.

+When a route is added with a function other than `zone.use()`, the zone is added as a middleware just before the route's middlewares.
+This allows all middlewares added to the app itself to be ran before the zone is.

+#### Union zones

-To get a zone, use `app.zone(zoneName: string)` where zoneName can also be a space separated list of zone names.
+A zone name can also be a "union zone", which is a space separated list of zones.
-These multi-name zones, or union-zones, inherit middleware from all zones in the list.
+Union-zones, inherit middleware from the individual zones in the list.
-Only middleware added with `.use()` will be copied from a zone to a union zone.
+They will not inherit from other union zones, so "zoneA zoneB zoneC" would not inherit from "zoneA zoneB" Only middleware added with `.use()` will be copied from a zone to a union-zone.
-All middleware later added to a zone with `.use()` will also be copied into all union-zone which reference the zone.
+Adding middleware to a zone which is part of a union-zone will also add that middleware to the union zone.
+Middleware can also be added to the union zone for cases that only apply when all the listed zones apply.

 Because order of middleware matters, the order of zone names in a union zone also matter.
 Thus, `csrf-safe admin` and `admin csrf-safe` are considered different union-zones.
 Attempting to consider these the same would lead to different behavior depending on which was referenced first.
+For `csrf-safe admin`, all middlware in `csrf-safe` will be executed before `admin`, no matter when it is added.
+Any middleware added to the union-zone will execute after all individual zone's middleware.
+There is currently no way to interleave the middleware of a union zone nor is there a way to specify an explicit order of each middleware.

 ```js
 app.zone('csrf-safe').use(csrfMiddleware());